genicsblog/docs/author/submission-request.md

 ## Cross-posting

+Content at Genics is classified into two categories:

+- **Originals**: Freshly written content. *Authors at Genics own what they write* and we allow them to republish it at their own site, but after setting proper canonicals back to the original article.
+This ensures search engines that the content isn't copied.

+- **Cross posts**: Article which are already published by authors somewhere and they wish to share it at Genics.
+We happily add canonicals back to the original content.
+But remember, *cross-posts don't get the [seo backlink benefits](http://genicsblog.com/about#how-can-you-benefit)*.

-If you want to share your pre-written article, please add a link to that.
+If you want to share your pre-written article, please add a link to that in this section.
+If this is an original submission, put N/A.

 ## Remarks